 - Independent mediators and procedures for small claims courts

-3. The contact details of associations or organisations, including the centres of the European Consumer Centres Network, from which providers or recipients may obtain practical assistance.
+3. Contact information of associations or organisations, including within the European Consumer Centres Network, from which providers or recipients may obtain practical assistance.

-However, Article 20.2 also provides that differences in the conditions of access can be applied “where those differences are directly justified by objective criteria”.
-As such, it needs to be noted, that not every difference in treatment will therefore necessarily constitute discrimination.
-Indeed, businesses may have valid reasons for applying different conditions and traders charging different prices to different consumers or refusing to trade may not necessarily be in breach of EU consumer law.
+Not every difference in the nature or price of the service constitutes discrimination.
+Indeed, businesses may have valid reasons for applying different conditions and traders charging different prices to different consumers or withholding trade, and these may not necessarily be in breach of EU consumer law.

-Service providers must ensure that the following information is available to their customers:
+All traders must ensure that the following information is available to their customers at first instance:

 • The name, legal status, form, and address of the business